javajosh/simpatico/lit.md

 ```

 Showdown supports handy img width and height syntax.
-Github markdown does not (which is surprising).
+Github litmd does not (which is surprising).
 To get images that work on github, either crop the image or use html.
 ```md
 ![alt text](img url =widthxheight)